kushaldas/verybad/README.md

 ## API

-- /filename -> will provide the file from the current directory.
+- GET /filename -> will provide the file from the current directory.
-- /getos -> will give you details about your server.
+- GET /getos -> will give you details about your server.
-- /exec/date -> will tell you the time on the server.
+- GET /exec/date -> will tell you the time on the server.
+- POST /filename -> will save the input data in `/tmp/filename` and returns `Okay`.

 ## Building and running